 “It is a slow and gradual process but, yes, eventually they do understand the importance of vaccinators and vaccinations in the area and we are given access into those areas as well,” said Shahla.

 “However, it keeps changing, it shifts.
 It's not that there is only one area that remains inaccessible permanently; it keeps on changing, and it’s not the entire district as well, it’s only a few clusters here and there, and that also keeps shifting.
 So we get access in a couple of rounds and then it may stop one fine day, and then again, a few months later the same area will be open to you again.”

-, last year nine of the country's 34 provinces saw a 40 percent increase in security incidents involving public health facilities, staff and patients.
+According to reports, last year nine of the country's 34 provinces saw a 40 percent increase in security incidents involving public health facilities, staff and patients.

 However, unlike Pakistan, where vaccinators have been continuously targeted, abducted and killed, teams here told IRIN they have not come under any threat.

 “I have worked here for around five years,” said Rana, the sub-district coordinator for the Afghan Ministry of Public Health “and no, we have not had any problems yet - we have not had any security incidents.”